PageBot/PageBot/INSTALL.md

 * https://github.com/PageBot/flat (not needed when using DrawBot only)
 * https://sass.github.io/libsass-python

-To install them, you can use a package manager such as `pip`, `easy_install` or `homebrew` or you can do it manually by downloading them from the Python Index and running the setup scripts.
+Use a package manager such as `pip`, `easy_install` or `homebrew` to install them, or do it manually by downloading them from the Python Index and running the setup scripts.

 ## Notes

-* PageBot now runs entirely on Python 3 and DrawBotApp 3.
-Python 2.7 is no longer supported.
+* PageBot now runs entirely on Python 3 and DrawBot 3.
+Python 2 is no longer supported.
 We have ported the flat library to Python 3 and are currently maintaining it at https://github.com/PageBot/flat.

-* The default `Python` may not be the same one that DrawBotApp uses.
+* The default `Python` may not be the same one that DrawBot uses.
 On some OSX systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
 DrawBot then cannot find the installed PageBot.

-* DrawBotApp should be restarted after installation because libraries are scanned at startup.
+* Note: DrawBot should be restarted after installation because libraries are scanned at startup.

-Go to `/Library/Python/2.7/site-packages` in the Finder.
+Go to `/Library/Python/3.6/site-packages` in the Finder.
 Is there a PageBot reference here, either as `.pth` file or a Python egg file?

 * If not, then try to reinstall, there may have been (another) error during installation.
 * If there is a `.pth` file, look into it (click-space on the icon) and verify that the path is pointing to your PageBot folder path.
 * Don't move the git-repository to another location after it is installed.
 Python builds a reference to the libary where it is located during installation.
 After moving, make sure to run the initializer again.